Memory.ai, the startup behind time-tracking app Timely, raises $14M to build more AI-based productivity apps – TechCrunch

 The solution: to integrate with a person’s computer, plus a basic to-do schedule for a day or week, and then match up which files are open when to determine how long one works for one client or another.
 Phone or messaging conversations, for the moment, are not included, and neither are the contents of documents — just the titles of them.
 Nor is data coming from wearable devices, although you could see how that, too, might prove useful.

 The basic premise is to be personalised, so managers and others cannot use Timely to track exactly what people are doing, although they can track and bill for those billable hours.
-All this is important, as it also will feed into how DeWo and Glue will work.
+All this is important, as it also will feed into how Dewo and Glue will work.

 The startup’s big conceptual breakthrough came around the same time: Getting time tracking or any productivity right “has never been a UI problem,” Mikkelsen said.
 “It’s a human nature problem.”
 This is where the AI comes in, to nudge people towards something they identify as important, and nudge them away from work that might not contribute to that.
 Tackling bigger issues beyond time are essential to improving productivity overall, which is why Memory.ai now wants to extend to apps for carving out time for deep thinking and creative thinking.